ShubhamKapil04/rust_database_c-c-/Readme.md

 1. Learning the Event loop working
 2. Usage of any daa structure with choice sometime a hashmap is more complex and space or time consuming to use insted of that try array.

+7. ## Key-value Server

+1. A KV store with just get, set, del commands

+len msg1 len msg2
+_ 4B ... _ 4B ...

+A redis request is a list of string, just like a Linux Command.
+Representing a list as a chuks of bytes is a task of deserialization.

+nstr len str1 len str1 ... len strn
+4b   4B .....
+4B....

+nstr is the number of items in the list, followed by each item.

+7. 2. ## Handling requests

+what to do?

+3 steps to handle a request
+1. Parse the command
+2. Process the command and generate a response
+3. Append the response to the output buffer.